ohlunlacassi/ohlunlacassi/README.md

 Hey there!
 Welcome to this incredible journey of transformation!
 As a Bangkok native living in Germany, I've experienced a colorful life, both literally as a makeup artist and figuratively as I delved into the world of web development.

 Isn't it fascinating how my love for creating beauty through colors and brushes can beautifully combine with the world of web development?
-My transition from a makeup artist to a web developer is a shining example of how diverse passions can lead to exciting new adventures.
+My transition from a makeup artist to a web developer is a shining example of how diverse passions can lead to exciting new adventures. ust like in makeup artistry, web development also requires creativity and an eye for design.
+Both professions involve crafting unique and visually appealing experiences, whether it's through a stunning makeup look or an aesthetically pleasing website layout.

 With my background in German Studies and Economics, I dived into coding and design, showing my determination to explore and embrace the digital world fully.
 The way I blend my creative flair with technical skills is truly inspiring and promises to craft captivating and user-friendly web experiences.